Joe Belfiore: Windows 95, Windows XP and Internet Explorer

-Windows Media Center
+Windows Media Center & Zune

-In 2002 Belfiore joined Microsoft's new eHome division for digital home media where he initially helped with the development of Windows XP Media Center Edition.
-Later becoming vice president of the division, he was also responsible for design, business and marketing of Windows Media Center and related products.
-Belfiore successfully negotiated a deal with US cable companies to enable PCs to consume and broadcast digital TV signals around the home.
+In 2002 Belfiore joined Microsoft's new eHome division as General Manager for eHome user interface, first shipped as Windows XP Media Center Edition.
+Later becoming vice president of the division, he was also responsible for design, business and marketing of Windows Media Center and related products, including "Media Center Extenders"—hardware devices that displayed the Media Center experience on TV sets around the home, and the Xbox 360 Media Center Extender.
+As part of this effort, Belfiore successfully negotiated a deal with US cable companies to enable PCs to consume and broadcast digital TV signals around the home.

-Zune

-In 2008 he became corporate vice president of the Zune division.
+In 2008 he became corporate vice president of the Zune division, responsible for the Zune PC client and services.

-Metro and Windows Phone
+Windows Phone & the "Metro" design language

 In February 2009, Belfiore moved over to the Mobile Communications Business division, which was responsible for Windows Mobile.
-He became Director of Program Management and his team worked on the creation of the Metro user interface in upcoming Windows Phone 7, which had influences from previous Windows Media Center design, and was rolled out to many other Microsoft products including Xbox 360 and Windows 8.
+He became Director of Program Management and his team worked on the creation of the Metro user interface in upcoming Windows Phone 7, which had influences from previous Windows Media Center design, and was rolled-out to many other Microsoft products including Xbox 360 and Windows 8.

 In addition he led the effort to create Cortana and many other aspects of the platform; he served as the face of the company's Windows Phone efforts.

 Belfiore was forced to apologize in 2011 to unhappy Windows Phone 7 users after complaints that updates promised by Belfiore were not rolled out to users.